Traveling with TEMBO

 Come and experience Tanzania with TEMBO.
-In 2018, we have three amazing experiences for you to consider, all of which include a stay in the village of Longido, a predominantly Maasai community in northern Tanzania, followed by a wildlife safari in Tanzania’s beautiful national parks.
+In 2019, we have two amazing experiences for you to consider, all of which include a stay in the village of Longido, a predominantly Maasai community in northern Tanzania, followed by a wildlife safari in Tanzania’s beautiful national parks.

 In week one, you stay at the TEMBO Guesthouse in Longido.
 Here you will meet the people, hear their stories and learn about the challenges of daily living.
 Activities include visits to schools and health clinics, being welcomed into traditional bomas, walking for water with the women and meeting village leaders and project coordinators.
 You will begin to understand the issues of a culture in true transition.